 My friend in Melbourne who’s from Singapore mentioned this ice cream sandwiches to me, so I went hunting for them on Orchard Road.
 I found a couple of people selling them from freezers connected to bikes at the end of Orchard Road, near ION Orchard Mall.
 For $1.20, you get a slice of ice cream between wafers or a piece of sweet bread.
 There are various ice cream flavours, but I went for choc chip between the bread.
 It was DELICIOUS.
 The bread is so sweet that it doesn’t taste weird to be eating ice cream and bread.
 It’s the perfect snack after walking around Singapore.

 There are hawker centres located throughout Singapore.
 I visited one just metres from my hostel on a couple of occasions.
-I got a freshly prepared — and large serving — of crispy chicken with noodles for $4.
+I got a freshly prepared (and large) serving of crispy chicken with noodles for $4.
 It was so good.
 Check out this guide for some of the most popular hawker centres in Singapore.

 Another recommendation from my friend was Komala Vilas, which is one of the oldest Indian vegetarian restaurants in Singapore.
 I visited the Little India location and sat downstairs, which was mostly full of locals.
 There’s also restaurant seating upstairs.
 I sat opposite a lady from the States who lived in Singapore, and she helped me decide what to eat.
 I went with the masala dosai, which was basically a large, thin pancake with a potato filling.
-I also got three dipping sauces.
+It came with three dipping sauces.
 The dish cost me $4 and I would definitely return.
 Eating Indian is definitely one of the best things to do in Singapore.

 This was one thing I didn’t have time to do.
 But my friend told me that the two best places for satay are Satay by the Bay and Lau Pa Sat.
 Next time!